JasonCDN/ARDVARC/libraries/DriveControl/README.md

 #### Important Note about the queue

-You can only have 32 instructions in the queue at once - this is due to restrictions of the Arduino platform.
+You should only have a max of 32 instructions in the queue at once - this is due to restrictions of the Arduino platform.
+You could theoretically have more, because the queue is dynamically sized, but you may run out of memory.